Jose Altuve Player Props: Astros vs. Brewers

 Brewers Pitching Rankings (2022)

-- The pitching staff for the Brewers had a collective 9.5 K/9 last season, the third-best in MLB.
+- The Brewers pitching staff was third in the big leagues last season with a collective 9.5 strikeouts per nine innings.

-- The Brewers had a 3.85 team ERA that ranked 12th among all league pitching staffs.
+- The Brewers had the 12th-ranked team ERA across all league pitching staffs (3.85).

-- Brewers pitchers combined to give up 190 total home runs at a rate of 1.2 per game (25th in the league).
+- The Brewers allowed 190 total home runs last season (1.2 per game) to rank 25th in baseball.

-- Rea makes the start for the Brewers, his seventh of the season.
-He is 0-3 with a 5.52 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- The Brewers are sending Houser (0-0) to make his fourth start of the season.
+He is 0-0 with a 3.07 ERA and 11 strikeouts through 14 2/3 innings pitched.

-- The righty's most recent appearance came on Sunday, May 14 against the Kansas City Royals, when he tossed 3 2/3 innings, surrendering four earned runs while giving up six hits.
+- His last appearance came on Friday against the Tampa Bay Rays, when the right-hander tossed six scoreless innings while giving up four hits.

-- The 32-year-old has an ERA of 5.52, with 7.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .239 against him.
+- The 30-year-old has a 3.07 ERA and 6.7 strikeouts per nine innings in three games this season, while allowing a batting average of .322 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.